Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Commodores have covered the spread once this season when underdogs by 31.5 points or more (in three chances).

-- Vanderbilt is 1-1 against the spread and 1-1 overall when the team amasses more than 412.2 yards.
+- Vanderbilt is 1-1 against the spread and 1-1 overall when the team piles up over 412.2 yards.

-- The Commodores have turned the ball over seven more times (18 total) than the Volunteers have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.